Canton Basel-Landschaft

 17 April 2021

-The Canton of Basel-Landschaft (Baselbiet) was created in 1833 as a split-off from the Canton of Basel, a member of the Confederation since 1501.
+The Canton of Basel-Landschaft (Baselbiet) was created in 1833 as a split-off from the Canton of Basel, which had been a member of the Confederation since 1501.

 1501-1833

-The city of Basel was the dominant political power in the canton in 1501.
-The area beyond was an Untertanengebiet ruled by a governor.
+In 1501, the city of Basel was the dominant political power in the canton of Basel.
+The area beyond the city walls was an Untertanengebiet ruled by a governor.

 The French invasion in 1798 and the dissolution of the prince-bishopric marked the end of the city’s dominance for a short time.
-The Helvetic Republic (1798-1803) abolished all cantons and their privileges and Untertanengebiete.
+The Helvetic Republic (1798-1803) abolished all cantons and their privileges, as well as the Untertanengebiete.

-However, the clock could not be turned back, and opposition to Basel’s domination and ancien régime grew in 1815-1830.
+However, the clock could not be turned back, and opposition to Basel’s domination and the ancien régime grew in the 1815-1830 period.
 Taxes were again the trigger for resistance to the city.

 It led to a provisional government of villages and communes in 1831.
-On 17 March 1832, 46 municipalities founded the new canton-Basel-Landschaft.
+On 17 March 1832, 46 municipalities founded the new canton of Basel-Landschaft.

 The city intervened with troops, but they were defeated in August 1833.
 On 26 August 1833, the Tagsatzung (the representation of the cantons) agreed to the separation and created the two half-cantons, Basel-Stadt and Basel-Landschaft, each with one seat in the Ständerat instead of two per canton.